asimulation: Domain formation and impact on observables in resolved cosmological simulations of the (a)symmetron: High-resolution simulations

 \subsection{Power spectra}

-In figures \ref{fig:pk_first_sim} and \ref{fig:pk_comparison} one can see the matter power spectrum enhancement relative to the $\Lambda$CDM of models \rom{1} and \rom{2}-\rom{5} respectively.
+In figures \ref{fig:pk_first_sim} and \ref{fig:pk_comparison}, we show the matter power spectrum enhancement relative to the $\Lambda$CDM of models \rom{1} and \rom{2}-\rom{5}, respectively.
 Figure \ref{fig:pk_first_sim} also shows a comparison of the power spectra to those found by the linear prediction from CLASS \citep{lesgourgues_cosmic_2011}.
-We see a generally good agreement, except for at the very largest and smallest scales, due to cosmic variance and the grid resolution respectively.
-We expect the power spectra to be trustworthy to about $k_{\mrm{max}}\sim k_{\mrm{Nyq}}/7$, where $k_{\mrm{Nyq}}=\pi/\mrm d x$ is the Nyquist frequency.
-On account of the power spectra, we make the following observations \begin{enumerate} \item Each of the spectra's relative enhancement has a bump at a characteristic length scale; this scale seems to relate to the Compton wavelength $L_C$ of the field, and it seems to move towards smaller scales when comparing model \rom{3} and \rom{4}. \item The matter power spectrum seems to not be particularly affected by the asymmetricity of the potential in model \rom{5} when comparing it to model \rom{3}. \item Comparing model \rom{2} and \rom{3} that has relative force strengths $\beta_{\mrm{\rom{2}}}=1,\beta_{\mrm{\rom{3}}}=8$ respectively, we find similar shapes in the enhancement, but an overall amplitude difference corresponding to $\left(\bar\beta_{\mrm{\rom{2}}}/\bar\beta_{\mrm{\rom{3}}}\right)^2$, as expected from among other \cite{brax_systematic_2012}. \item Finally, comparing models \rom{1} and \rom{2}, we see the effect of varying the critical density $\rho_*\sim a^{-3}_*$.
-In this instance, there seems to be both an effect of shape and amplitude.
+The agreement is good in general, except at the very largest and smallest scales.
+This is due to cosmic variance and to the grid resolution, respectively.
+We expect the power spectra to be reliable to about $k_{\mrm{max}}\sim k_{\mrm{Nyq}}/7$, where $k_{\mrm{Nyq}}=\pi/\mrm d x$ is the Nyquist frequency.
+On account of the power spectra, we make the following observations: \begin{enumerate} \item Each of the relative enhancements in the spectra has a bump at a characteristic length scale; this scale seems to be related to the Compton wavelength $L_C$ of the field, and it seems to move towards smaller scales when comparing model \rom{3} and \rom{4}. \item The matter power spectrum appears not to be particularly affected by the asymmetry of the potential in model \rom{5} when comparing it to model \rom{3}. \item In models \rom{2} and \rom{3}, which have relative force strengths $\beta_{\mrm{\rom{2}}}=1,\beta_{\mrm{\rom{3}}}=8$, respectively, the shapes in the enhancement are similar, but the overall amplitude difference corresponds to $\left(\bar\beta_{\mrm{\rom{2}}}/\bar\beta_{\mrm{\rom{3}}}\right)^2$, as expected from \cite{brax_systematic_2012}, for example. \item Finally, comparing models \rom{1} and \rom{2}, we see the effect of varying the critical density $\rho_*\sim a^{-3}_*$.
+In this instance, shape and amplitude both appear to be affected.
 The amplitude difference of the bumps is roughly equal to $\left(a_*^{\rom{1}}/a_*^{\rom{2}}\right){^5}$ and approaches $\left(a_*^{\rom{1}}/a_*^{\rom{2}}\right)^4$ for large $k$.
-Additionally, the power spectrum is less suppressed for larger modes $k$ in model \rom{1}, indicating a smaller degree of screening, as expected by having a larger critical energy $\rho_*\propto a_*^{-3}$.
-We expect a different scaling for large $a_*$, and this needs to be investigated separately. \end{enumerate} In other words, the results agree with our physical intuition regarding the effect of the parameter choices and results obtained in previous approximate treatments of the symmetron in among others \cite{brax_systematic_2012,llinares_isis_2014}.
+Additionally, the power spectrum is less suppressed for larger modes $k$ in model \rom{1}, indicating a lower degree of screening, as expected from the higher critical energy $\rho_*\propto a_*^{-3}$.
+We expect a different scaling for large $a_*$, and this needs to be investigated separately. \end{enumerate} In other words, the results agree with our physical intuition regarding the effect of the parameter choices and with the results obtained in previous approximate treatments of the symmetron in \cite{brax_systematic_2012,llinares_isis_2014}, for instance.